piotrvish/piotrvish.github.io/_posts/2024-12-05-Reason-to-run.md

 title: "The Reason to Run"
 date: 2024-10-20
 ---
 "Why don’t you revise that part of your novel where the boy meets his new neighbor and falls in love with her?" said Mme.
-Charlene, a professor of literature at Geneva University, in her early forties, with a look that suggested she had seen too many romantic clichés.
+Dubois, a professor of literature at Geneva University, in her early forties, with a look that suggested she had seen too many romantic clichés.
 "It feels a bit shallow, especially in the part where you describe the boy’s feelings."

 "You’re right.
 I should probably do that," replied George, with the enthusiasm of someone agreeing to remove all four wisdom teeth.